 - App activity

 This is just a quick look at the custom audiences you can create on Facebook.
-An in-depth look at each of these belong a future blog.
+An in-depth look at each of these belongs to a future blog.

 The Facebook tracking pixel is a valuable tool for business owners and start-up companies – big or small.
 It provides your marketing team a more precise data in terms of conversion rates; and set up custom audiences based on site traffic for remarketing.